Sa Thầy district

 Sa Thầy is a rural district of Kon Tum province in the Central Highlands region of Vietnam.

+Geography

-It is a very mountainous district, with many hydroelectric dam projects located along the major rivers.
+Sa Thầy is a very mountainous district, with many hydroelectric dam projects located along the major rivers.
 The district has one of the lowest population densities in Vietnam.
 As of 2003 the district had a population of 29,605.
 The district covers an area of 2,412 km2.
 The district capital lies at Sa Thầy.

+History

+Its name Sa-thầy in Kinh language is originated from Eă Yăgrai in Yagrai language, which means "the stream of the dragon".